clay/amphora/lib/readme.md

 and content are said to be _page-level_.
 That is, pages can place their components into the spaces defined by "head" and "content".

-### But I want to have a special layout for a specific page!
+### Can I have a special layout for a specific page?

 If you're changing the structure of a layout, create a new layout.